CumulusNetworks/docs/content/cumulus-linux-44/Layer-2/Ethernet-Bridging-VLANs/VLAN-aware-Bridge-Mode.md

 - bridge1 bridges swp1 and swp2, and includes 2 VLANs; `vlan 10` and `vlan 20`
 - bridge2 bridges swp3 and contains one VLAN; `vlan 10`

 Bridges are independent so you can reuse VLANs between bridges.
-Each VLAN-aware bridge maintains its own MAC address and VLAN tag table; MAC and VLAN tags in one bridge are not visibile to the other table.
+Each VLAN-aware bridge maintains its own MAC address and VLAN tag table; MAC and VLAN tags in one bridge are not visible to the other table.

 {{< tabs "TabID128 ">}}
 {{< tab "NCLU Commands ">}}